(page created 7 June 2009, last major update 25 June 2009)

 There were various suggestions that traffic should be routed down the Daresbury Expressway rather than the Central Expressway.

-On a show of hands as to who had got one of the 60,000 Council leaflets, there was not one hand raised.
+On a show of hands as to who had got one of the 60,000 consultation leaflets that the Council said had been delivered to every household, there was not one hand raised.

 The other "Gateway" Inquiry.